Drax-tor/Master---Details-APIs/README.md

 PROS

-*Easy authentication after first step, only use of token
+-Easy authentication after first step, only use of token

-*No password needed
+-No password needed

-*Tokens can be limited to specific types of data, and can be revoked by users at any time
+-Tokens can be limited to specific types of data, and can be revoked by users at any time

 CONS

-*Need to use username/password at least 1 time
+-Need to use username/password at least 1 time